Detached homes under $500K are disappearing” say Beth and Ryan Waller Guelph Realtors as home prices rise.

 In January 2021 alone, 12 homes sold over $1 million, up 300% from January 2020.
 In January 2019, the highest sale price was $790,000.

-Continuing a trend identified six months ago, 75% of those homes selling over $1 million come from homes south of Stone Road.
+Continuing a trend from six months ago, 75% of those homes selling over $1 million come from homes south of Stone Road.
 Watch this price segment of the market grow as we expect it to reach 11% of total sales in 2021.

 There were no condos in Guelph that have sold over the $1 million mark in the last 90 days.